Little Broken

 What is Tapioca Flour?

 Bob’s Red Mill says – tapioca flour is made from the crushed pulp of the cassava root.
-It’s very fine, white powder that works well in gluten-free baking.
+It’s a very fine, white powder that works well in gluten-free baking.
 It can replace cornstarch as a thickener for pies and sauces.

 Is Tapioca Starch the Same as Tapioca Flour?